York's premier award winning web site showcasing hundreds of

 866-765-7800 Tupper Lake

-The Wild Center is open for the 2012 summer season.
-Please
+The Wild Center is open for the 2013 season.
+Please join

-join us when then to get immersed in your wild world.
-There are
+us when then to get immersed in your wild world.
+There are swimming

-swimming otters, terrific engaging exhibits and plenty to explore
+otters, terrific engaging exhibits and plenty to explore outside

-outside and inside at the Center.
-The award-winning Center houses
+and inside at the Center.
+The award-winning Center houses great

-great exhibits including live exhibits and multi-media shows.
+exhibits including live exhibits and multi-media shows.
+You can

-You can explore the 31- acre campus on marked trails.
-There are
+explore the 31- acre campus on marked trails.
+There are theaters

-theaters with high definition films, plenty of hands-on activities
+with high definition films, plenty of hands-on activities and

 hawks, and many other often hard-to-see residents of the woods